Fast-moving fires near Los Angeles force more than 40,000 to flee

 Power had been shut off to residents from the Sierra Foothills to the North Bay and San Mateo and Kern counties.

-But by early Friday, Pacific Gas and Electric Co (PG&E) said it restored power to most of its 178,000 customers in portions of 18 counties shut off, and it expected to have the rest reconnected by the end of the day.
+But by early Friday, Pacific Gas and Electric Co said it restored power to most of its 178,000 customers in portions of 18 counties shut off, and it expected to have the rest reconnected by the end of the day.

 While the cause of the worst of the blazes, the Kincade Fire in Sonoma County, has not been determined, it appears to have erupted near the base of a damaged high-voltage transmission tower owned by PG&E.